ianmcaulay/penzu-export/README.md

 `python export_penzu_data.py JOURNAl_ID LOGIN_EMAIL LOGIN_PASSWORD`
 Optionally add the `--headless` flag to run Selenium in headless mode (i.e. without displaying a window).

-To find a journal's journal ID, go to it's list of entries.
+To find a journal's journal ID, go to it's list of entries on penzu.com.
 The URL should look like this: https://penzu.com/journals/{JOURNAL_ID}/entries.
 The journal ID should look something like this: 24766000.

 The output is a csv called `penzu_entries.csv` with these columns:
 `entry_id` - Penzu interal ID for each entry (I assume this is unique even across different journals but I don't know for sure)